AT-PHPIntership/food-market-order/docs/api-references/daily-menus.md

 ```
 /daily-menus/{date}
 ```
-Get all information about daily menu was given by date
+Get all informations about daily menu was given by date
 #### Request Header
 | Key | Value |
 |---|---|